- This competition is open to all schools attending an FGE Day event. FGE affiliation is not required for this competition.

 - The team who has accumulated the greatest number of points will be declared the winner of the competition.

-- The top three winning teams will be awarded gold, silver and bronze medals and will be eligible to compete at the state competition on March 22, 2017, in Atlanta.
+- The top three winning teams will be awarded gold, silver and bronze medals and will be eligible to compete at the state competition on March 9, 2023, in Macon.

 - The team with the most points at the end of the competition will be declared the winner.
 First, second, and third place winners will be eligible to compete at state competition.